YAG-Gallery/yag/Resources/Public/Js/MagnificPopup/website/documentation.md

 Here you can find the guide on how to use Magnific Popup.
 Besides this docs page, you can <a href="http://codepen.io/collection/nLcqo">play with examples on CodePen</a>.
 If you've found any mistake in this site or you know how to improve some part of this documentation - please <a href="https://github.com/dimsemenov/Magnific-Popup/blob/master/website/documentation.md">commit on GitHub</a>.

 Please ask general questions through <a href="http://stackoverflow.com/questions/ask?tags=magnific-popup">StackOverflow</a> tagged with `magnific-popup`.

-If you're looking for touch-friendly popup just for images, <a href="http://photoswipe.com">PhotoSwipe</a> might be a better choice.

 # magnific popup docs